 — Game of Thrones (@GameOfThrones) May 6, 2019

-On Monday, HBO confirmed that the Starbucks cup got accidentally caught on film during Sunday’s Game of Thrones season 8 episode 4 that created hectic circumstances amidst Game of Thrones fans.
+On Monday, HBO confirmed that the Starbucks cup got accidentally caught on film during Sunday’s Game of Thrones season 8 episode 4 which created hectic circumstances for Game of Thrones fans.

-After the overindulgence mention about the Starbucks coffee cameo, HBO replied in a cheezy comment that “the latte that appeared in the episode was a mistake.
+After the overindulgence mentions about the Starbucks coffee cameo, HBO replied in a cheezy comment that “the latte that appeared in the episode was a mistake.
 Daenerys had ordered herbal tea.”

 The world’s biggest coffee chain, Starbucks, had its own take on unexpected publicity, and soon after, it mentioned something peculiar about the show on its Twitter account.

 TBH we're surprised she didn't order a Dragon Drink.